Brandys-AlgoRythem/fcc-responsive-portfolio/README.md

-# freeCodeCamp - Personal Portfolio Webpage Project (FCC Version)
+# Responsive Personal Portfolio Webpage

-This project is my first personal portfolio webpage, built as part of the freeCodeCamp Responsive Web Design Certification.
-It's designed to showcase the projects completed during the certification and demonstrate foundational web development skills using HTML5 and CSS3.
+This project is an early version of a personal portfolio webpage, built to showcase a collection of web development projects.
+It demonstrates foundational skills in HTML5 for structure and CSS3 for styling and responsive design, adapting to different screen sizes.

-The portfolio is responsive, ensuring it adapts to different screen sizes, and includes sections for a welcome, projects, and contact links.

 ## Live Demo